Darkinyung people: History of contact with white settlers

 By the last years of the 19th century, only a remnant, mostly half-castes, of 60 Darkinyung had survived, concentrated on a government reserve set aside for aborigines on the Hawkesbury river, 12 miles from Windsor.
 Of these, only two very old men had been initiated, Hoe Gooburra and Charley Clark.
 It was thanks to these elderly informants that much of what is known of Darkinung traditional ways was able to be recorded by Mathews.

 Bora ceremony

+The Bora Ceremony of the Darkinyung people is described in considerable detail in Matthews submission to the Royal Society of Victoria titles "The Burbung of the Darkinung Tribes".

 Name

 The name has been variously spelled Darkinyung (AIATSIS), Darkinjung (Tindale), Darkiñung (Ford), Darkinung, Darkin-yûng, Darkinyoong, Darkinjang, etc.